grannycart/by-sound-alone_source/beta-manuscript/1_Chapter.md

 "Captain," said Bastian, his eyes on the depth-under-keel gauge, "the bottom seems to be coming up."

-Captain Percy reached above her head for a strap.
-"Drive boys, Drive."
+Captain Percy reached above her head for a strap, "drive boys, drive."
 The sea floor was moving towards them, but still far, far below.
 So far below that if the boat went down now the _Prospect_ would be crushed into nothing but a greasy stain on that bottom.
 But it was at least a measurable distance now instead of the unknowable nothingness of the hole.

 Minutes later the depth-under-keel gauge started rising steadily, as if with intention.
-It gave the impression that they were moving quickly, though in fact their forward speed remained the same steady crawl, while the slope of the bottom had drastically increased, and was rising under them -- a sheer undersea mountain wall.
-The needle accelerated to show a shockingly quick rise in the sea floor, in such a way to give the impression they were about to smack into a mountainside -- from where they would slide helplessly down into the black pit.
+It gave the impression that they were moving quickly, though in fact their forward speed remained the same steady crawl, while the slope of the bottom had drastically increased.
+It was rising under them -- a sheer undersea mountain wall.
+The needle accelerated to show a shockingly quick lift in the sea floor, in such a way to give the impression they were about to smack into a mountainside -- from where they would slide helplessly down into the dark pit.
 Instead, the depth gauge needle rolled hard to the left and then rose back to show they had about 10 meters to the bottom.
-It stayed hovering at that level.
+It remained hovering at that level.

 "OK Gregory, now the stupid part: give me a gentle dive plane down angle," Percy said quietly.

-"You want to go fucking _down_?"
+"You want to go _down_?"

 "Down Gregory.
-Right fucking now.
+Right now.
 Take us to the sea floor."

 The dive plane wheel slipped through Gregory's thick fingers, and the bow of the boat eased downwards.
 Captain Percy pressed the collision alarm button and a klaxon blared through the ship.
 She pulled the boat PA mic down from the array of radio mics whose cords swayed just above her head and pressed the talk button.
 "Chips: leave the leak.
 You and Owen get out of the cargo hold.
 Seal the bulkheads behind you.
-We're going to bottom the boat, and there's a reasonable chance it will split our wounded hull there wide fucking open."
+We're going to bottom the boat, and there's a reasonable chance it will split our wounded hull there wide open."

 At the sound of the collision alarm Hemi came up through the hatch.
-His eyes passed over the gauges taking in their situation.
+His eyes passed over the gauges, taking in their situation.
 "Gently Gregory," he almost whispered.

-"Yes fuckin' gently," followed up Percy, "as gentle as you've ever been, like you're laying down a fevered child.
+"Yes gently," followed up Percy, "as gentle as you've ever been, like you're laying down a fevered child.
 Bastian, disengage the motor.
-Let's use only what's left of our forward momentum, and let our leaking boat take us down the way she wants to."
+Let's use only what's left of our forward momentum, and let our leaking boat take us down in whatever way she wants to."

 Slowly, slowly, the depth gauge needle rotated to the right as the boat sank.
 And equally slowly, the depth-under-keel gauge turned to the left as the bottom rose.
 The depth gauge showed 248 meters.
 The depth-under-keel gauge came to rest on its other limit pin, labeled '0'.
 An alarm sounded, but only for a brief chirp because Hemi had been expecting it and had been holding his finger on the button to silence it.
-The whole _Prospect_ trembled as the bow touched the bottom.
+The whole of the _Prospect_ trembled as the bow touched the bottom.
 Captain Percy felt the slight angle under her feet relax as the stern came down slowly to rest on the bottom as well.

 "Fuck me," said Bastian, "248 meters down, on the bottom.
-A fucking undersea mountain.
-We landed on the top, like some damned Noah crashing his ark into fucking Ararat."
+An undersea mountain.
+And we've landed on the top, like some damned Noah crashing his ark into fucking Ararat."

 "Technically a tablemount," said Hemi.
 "A relatively flat surface worn down from an ancient volcano.
 And yes, if you like, very much an antediluvian feature of the sea floor."